 We made an appointment with a popular OBGYN nearby and the next week, we went bright and early to hopefully be able to see our baby via ultrasound for the first time.
 Unfortunately, the doctor was unable to detect anything.
 He asked me several times if I was sure I was pregnant (of course I was, I took two different pregnancy tests), and then asked me to come in two weeks later.
 Perhaps it was too early.

 A week later, I started bleeding so we went to the clinic again and a different doctor found two embryonic sacs (twins!) but no heartbeats.
 She instructed me to take a week of bedrest, which I did, but a week later, one of the embryonic sacs was gone and there was still no heartbeat.
 It seemed like a blighted ovum.

 We decided to go to another clinic, thinking that there was probably some mistake made.
 We had prepared ourselves for bad news but instead, the doctor found the baby.
 I heard its heartbeat.
 I was almost seven weeks and the due date was October 22.
-The doctor told us that everything was okay and to get my boshi kenko techo (母子健康手帳), or Maternal and Child Handbook, from the city office and come back in two weeks for my first prenatal checkup.
+The doctor told us that everything was okay and to get my boshi kenko techo (母子健康手帳), or Maternal and Child Handbook, and come back in two weeks for my first prenatal checkup.

 We walked around the neighborhood and found a row of early-blooming cherry blossom trees.
 My husband held the photo of the ultrasound next to the blossoms, excited and overjoyed.
 Spring had officially come and we were having a baby.